If you’ve been considering starting a painting business, but don’t know where to start, these tips should help you do it the right way.

 Brushes and rollers are the backbones of a commercial painter’s work.
 While they do not cost much, they can make or break a project.

 The roller is the most important tool.
 It makes it possible to paint everything from large surfaces to intricate details, and all while having total control over your paint and application.
-Some painters prefer sprayers because they have more options for fine-tuning their work, but you don’t have to put in quite as much effort with them as you would with a brush or roller.
-The type of paintbrush you use will determine how hard the bristles are and whether or not you need a smaller-scale brush for detailed work.
+Some painters prefer sprayers because they have more options for fine-tuning their work.
+You don’t have to put in quite as much effort with them as you would with a brush or roller.
+The type of paintbrush you use will determine how hard the bristles are.
+Whether or not you need a smaller-scale brush for detailed work.

 Paints are not cheap.
 You need to know how much you should buy when painting your walls or other surfaces in your home.
-This is because you are not only buying the actual paint, but also the materials that go into it – like brushes, rollers, and sprayers.
+This is because you are not only buying the actual paint, but also the materials that go into it.
+Such as like brushes, rollers, and sprayers.

 Paint is usually sold in gallons, which typically covers 350 square feet depending on the paint brand.
 To cover a wall with one gallon of paint, you will need two to three sets of brushes, two to three sets of roller or sprayer pads, and one gallon of paint itself